 Beginning in 2019, Clark County set aside \$12 million annually in marijuana licensing fees to allocate towards homeless services.
-So far, the funding has expanded RRH projects for families and has also increased the number of street outreach teams available with HELP of Southern Nevada to respond to large encampments.
+While this funding has been reduced to approximately \$9 million, the funding has expanded RRH projects for families and has also increased the number of street outreach teams available with HELP of Southern Nevada to respond to large encampments.

 The seven Working Groups of the SNHCoC include members of the jurisdictions and subpopulation experts who are invited to participate in these subgroups.
-In 2018, the SNHCoC began implementation of the Youth Plan to End Homelessness, providing measurable outcomes in this effort.

-Along with the Veteran's Administration (VA), the SNHCoC has been successful using HUD-VASH vouchers to house chronically homeless and homeless veterans.
+In 2018, the SNH CoC began implementation of the Youth Plan to End Homelessness, providing measurable outcomes in this effort.
+In 2023, the board is planning to add an eighth group to include consultants with lived experience to assist with CoC efforts.
+Along with the Veteran's Administration (VA), the SNH CoC has been successful using HUD-VASH vouchers to house chronically homeless and homeless veterans.
 HUD-VASH vouchers are available to the community and administered by the Southern Nevada Regional Housing Administration (SNRHA), with supportive services provided by the VA.